mjvakili/pmpatchy/revision/answers.md

 We have now included a brief discussion of the code HALOGEN in section 2.4 where we discuss comparison with other methods.
-In particular in paragraph 4 of subsection 2.4, we have included HALOGEN in the list of methods (PATCHY, EZmocks, QPM) that rely on approximate gravity solvers and stochastic biasing schemee for generation of mock galaxy/halo catalogs.
+In particular in paragraph 4 of subsection 2.4, we have included HALOGEN in the list of methods (PATCHY, EZmocks, QPM, HALOGEN) that rely on approximate gravity solvers and stochastic biasing scheme for generation of mock galaxy/halo catalogs.

 Furthermore, we have expanded paragraph 5 in order to describe the biasing technique employed in HALOGEN for generation of mocks.
 After a brief discussion of the biasing technique in the